csaszika/angular-unit-component-driver/README.md

-# Angular Component Driver
+# Angular Unit Test Component Driver

-Test your Angular components in an easiest way with component drivers !
+Test your Angular components more cleanly and easier with component drivers !

 You can find more details <u>**[here](/projects/angular-unit-component-driver/README.md)**</u>